kiudou/ShareKnowledge/README.md

 # ShareKnowledge #

-this project is providing plaform of sharing knowledge, there are a lot pdf of books to learner to read
+this project is providing platform of sharing knowledge, there are a lot of pdfs of books to learner to read

 ## 运行 ##